-• All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and should not be locked away.
-Each classroom will have an accessible, clearly labeled storage bag in which to store these emergency medicines.
+All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and should not be locked away.
+Each classroom will have an accessible, clearly labeled storage bag in which to store inhalers.
 This bag is taken onto the playground by an adult during break times and during PE.
+Epi-pens are kept in the teacher's cupboard and the staff and the pupil will know where it is kept and be able to access it if needed.